augelloantonio/second-milestone-antonio/README.md

 As a child I would like to find easy instruction with images, to made easier to understand how to play.
 The "onload modal" show the instruction with pictures that made it clear, as well the "instruction modal" has images to show how to play.

 ##### Adult user:

-As an adult what I want is to find gaming commands
+As an adult what I want is a game that attract my attenction and that is not boring.
+The change in the 5th level is someting to keep the user challenging itself on the game.

 ##### User listening music:
 As a user that is listening music what I would like is to easly find a way to turn off the sounds of the game.
 The "sound button" on the game command bar made it easier for all the users that whant to turn off the sounds.